 Ransomware attack on CoinMiner

-Conclusion: Security for All in the Digital Age
+Conclusion: Strengthening Security in the Digital Age

 [File Detection]